Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 - Open the first app.

 - Long tap Recent apps (Square) button to split screen into half.
-Tip: Here, you can also use your knuckle to draw a horizontal line across the screen to enter split-screen mode.
+Tip: Tip: Here, you can also use your knuckle to draw a horizontal line across the screen to enter split-screen mode especially if you’re using the full screen gesture navigation method.

 - In the lower half of the screen, open another app.